-During the reporting year, around 35,000 professionals were provided with training on Geberit products, tools and software tools at 29 Geberit information centres in Europe and overseas.
-New showrooms were set up for this purpose at numerous locations, such as Barcelona (ES), Gaeta (IT), Zagreb (HR) and Shanghai (CN).
-Furthermore, plumbers, architects and sanitary engineers were supported via webinars on fire protection and sound insulation, drinking water hygiene and other issues.
-Around 90,000 additional customers also became more familiar with Geberit know-how and products at external training events, many of which were organised in cooperation with local wholesale partners.
+During the reporting year, around 35,000 professionals were provided with training on Geberit products, tools, software tools and installation skills at 29 Geberit information centres in Europe and overseas.
+New showrooms were set up for this purpose at numerous locations, such as Nieuwegein (NL) or Krakow (PL).
+Furthermore, plumbers, architects and sanitary engineers were supported via webinars on fire protection and sound insulation, drinking water hygiene and other specialist topics.
+Around 85,000 additional customers also became more familiar with Geberit knowhow and products at external training events, many of which were organised in cooperation with local wholesale partners.